-Employment Offer Letter with Matthew Diamond
+Employment Offer Letter with Matthew K. Diamond

 In connection with Mr. Diamond's employment, the Company entered into an offer letter with Mr. Diamond on December 18, 2018, which provides that Mr. Diamond is entitled to receive an annualized base salary of \$200,000, payable in regular installments in accordance with the Company's general payroll practices.
-This amount was increased to \$225,000 effective January 1, 2020, in connection with Mr. Diamond's appointment as Chief Financial Officer and was subsequently increased to \$250,000 effective April 1, 2022.
+This amount was increased to \$225,000 effective January 1, 2020, in connection with Mr. Diamond's appointment as Chief Financial Officer and was subsequently increased by the Compensation Committee to \$250,000 effective April 1, 2022.
 Mr. Diamond is also eligible for a Corporate non-guaranteed potential target incentive of 35% of his annualized base salary and a grant of equity as determined by the Compensation Committee.
+Effective March 11, 2024, Mr. Diamond's non-guaranteed potential target incentive was increased to 40% of his annualized base salary.
 Mr. Diamond's employment can be terminated at will.
 Mr. Diamond is also entitled to vacation and other employee benefits in accordance with the Company's policies.

-2022 Incentive Compensation Program
+Incentive Compensation Program

 Our Compensation Committee annually sets bonus performance targets to help drive growth in our financial performance year-over-year.
 On March 7, 2022, the Compensation Committee (the "Committee") of the Board of Directors of the Company approved an incentive compensation plan (the "2022 CEO/CFO Incentive Compensation Plan") for the Company's Chief Executive Officer, Jeffrey E. Eberwein, and Chief Financial Officer, Matthew K. Diamond, for the year ending December 31, 2022.
 The 2022 CEO/CFO Incentive Compensation Plan is designed to award such officers for achieving certain corporate objectives and provides for both equity and cash incentive opportunities.
 Pursuant to the 2022 CEO/CFO Incentive Compensation Plan, the Committee set the target cash opportunity at \$100,000 and \$87,500, respectively, and the target restricted stock unit opportunity at \$470,000 and \$150,000, respectively.
-Payouts under the 2022 CEO/CFO Incentive Compensation Plan were based upon whether the Company in 2022 achieves EBITDA exceeding certain specified amounts.
+Payouts under the 2022 CEO/CFO Incentive Compensation Plan were based upon whether the Company in 2022 achieved EBITDA exceeding certain specified amounts.
 The Committee also approved the 2022 Incentive Compensation Plan for other executives of the Company, which is designed to award such executives for achieving certain group and division objectives and provides for both equity and cash incentive opportunities.
-As a result of our adjusted EBITDA performance relative to the 2022 bonus targets, Mr. Eberwein and Mr. Diamond received bonuses of \$78,164 and \$66,684, respectively, and Mr. Eberwein and Mr. Diamond received 12,246 and 3,908 restricted stock units, respectively.
+As a result of our adjusted EBITDA performance relative to the 2022 bonus targets, Mr. Eberwein and Mr.

+Diamond received bonuses of \$78,164 and \$66,684, respectively, and Mr. Eberwein and Mr. Diamond received 12,246 and 3,908 restricted stock units, respectively.